 - After that open the invoices report

-- Leave the date set to today as default (It helps you in preventing the writing-off the later added amount on other date or later in any of the opened customer invoices)
+- Leave the date set to today as default (It helps you in preventing the writing-off of the later added amount on another date or later in any of the opened customer invoices)

 - You have to review this report as it shows all the credits or payments that are not applied to the invoice.